veracruz-project/veracruz/COMPONENTS.markdown

 - Baja: acts as the TLS endpoint inside the isolate, managing encrypted and intrgrity-protected communication sessions between the trusted Veracruz runtime and the outside world (see also: Jalisco).
-- Chihuahua: is the WASM execution engine for Veracruz, and which actually executes a program to completion (or failure!).
-Chihuahua exposes a custom ABI to the WASM binary, and abstracts over the different execution strategies available for executing a program: at the moment the JIT strategy is only available when using seL4 (or `freestanding-chihuahua`---see below) with interpretation as the only selectable execution strategy for TrustZone and SGX (we are currently working on changing this).
+- Execution Engine: is the WASM execution engine for Veracruz, and which actually executes a program to completion (or failure!).
+The Execution Engine exposes a custom ABI to the WASM binary, and abstracts over the different execution strategies available for executing a program: at the moment the JIT strategy is only available when using seL4 (or `freestanding-execution-engine`---see below) with interpretation as the only selectable execution strategy for TrustZone and SGX (we are currently working on changing this).
 - Colima: is a support library that manages the parsing and serialization of